dhanaabhirajk/logical_agent/README.md

-# logical_agent
+# Logical agent

 One Agent, but Multi agent.
 Reduce the error of Agent with Multi Logical Agents

+Humans learn from others.
+Real Agent learns from Logical Agents

-Logical agents solve the real project agent problems
+Logical agents solve the real project agent problems.

 - One Agent, but multi agent Collabaration
 - Improved Communication layer of agents